 To hard reset an iPhone 7 or 7 Plus, press and hold the power button and the volume down button at the same time, then let go when the Apple trademark appears on the screen of your iPhone.

-If you have an iPhone 8 or newer model, press the volume up button, then the volume down button, then press and hold the side button.
-Let go of the side button as soon as the Apple icon appears.
+If you have an iPhone 8 or newer, press and release the volume up button, then press and release the volume down button, then press and hold the side button.
+Let go of the side button as soon as the Apple logo appears on the screen.